SNL Shreds Jussie Smollett For Allegedly Staging His Own Attack

 “Oh wow!” she exclaims.
 “A gay black man lied about an attack!
 I’ve written Fox News fan-fiction about this.
 But I never thought it would come true!”

-Even after the sketch was over, the show wasn’t finished dragging Smollett.
+Even after the sketch was over, the show wasn’t finished ragging on Smollett.
 During the “Weekend Update” news segment, Colin Jost did a piece on a man who had been arrested for faking his own abduction in order to get out of paying a $50,000 Superbowl bet.

 “Worse, he lost his job on Empire,” Jost said.

-Chicago police have alleged that Smollett’s fake attack was created in the first place because the actor was unhappy with his Empire salary.
+Chicago police have alleged that Smollett’s fake attack was staged because the actor was dissatisfied with his Empire salary.